 See the complete COVID-19 policies in the tab below.

-Columbia’s COVID-19 guidelines were developed based upon the recommendations of the seminary’s COVID-19 Task Force and approved by the President’s Council to clarify community expectations and outline standard practices designed to safeguard the wellbeing of the seminary community during the pandemic.
+Columbia’s COVID-19 policy was developed based upon the recommendations of the seminary’s COVID-19 Task Force and approved by the President’s Council to clarify community expectations and outline standard practices designed to safeguard the wellbeing of the seminary community during the pandemic.
 The seminary continues to actively monitor the COVID-19 pandemic and be advised concerning best practices for educational institutions by local and national health experts.
-These guidelines will be updated as conditions evolve, and the most up-to-date information will be posted to this page regularly.
+This policy will be updated as conditions evolve, and the most up-to-date information will be posted to this page regularly.
 Download the Columbia Seminary COVID-19 POLICY 5.6.21

 Report and Disclosure